MLGSW4G/poe-launcher/README.md

 To close utility programs or all the programs including Path of Exile, right-click the system tray icon and select either `Close helpers` or `Close everything`.

+To prevent a specific AutoHotkey script from displaying its own tray icon, add the `#NoTrayIcon` directive at the beginning of the AHK script.

 ## Adding additional programs

 To add more programs to be launched automatically: